 Prevent dehydration: Please make sure to have the child drink plenty of fluids.
-Clear fluids such as water and Pedialyte may be tolerated better than milk or formula.
-It may be necessary to do smaller feedings more frequently to keep the child hydrated.
-The child may not have an appetite for solid foods and that is okay for a few days as long as they are taking in enough fluids to maintain hydration.
+Clear fluids such as water and pedialyte may be tolerated better than milk.
+It may be necessary to do smaller feedings more often to keep the child hydrated.
+The child may not have an appetite for solid foods and that is okay for a few days as long as they are taking in enough fluids.